 It’s an inside job.

 A whistleblower is a person who exposes information about wrongdoing within a company or organization.
-When a worker reports a wrongdoing, the earlier the issue can be dealt with, and is less likely to occur again.
+Preferably, employees report the issue early, so that it can be dealt with swiftly and make it less likely to occur again.
 Unfortunately, when an issue is left unaddressed, it can become a greater problem, and can end up being reported to an external body.
 This can create negative press about the company, potential legal action, lawsuits, and more.
 A robust whistleblowing program can help reduce the likelihood of these occurrences.

 Importance of having a ‘speak up’ culture.